Saturday, April 14, 10am-5pm

 The first CCLD Maker Expo was held at the Steele Memorial Library and had approximately 30 makers while drawing 900 attendees.
 The following year the expo was expanded to 48 Exhibitors that drew over 1100 attendees, it would also be the year we added the Power Tool Drag Race.
 Attendees transformed power tools into drag racing machines, and would then compete against one another by racing them.
 The Power Tool Drag Race quickly became a fan-favorite and a staple of the event.

+The 2018 Twin Tiers Mini Maker Faire is brought to you by partners Chemung County Library District, Corning Community College, and Southeast Steuben County Library.
 Our intention has always been to encourage and inspire children, teens, and adults to become Makers themselves while providing the resources they need.
 A Mini Maker Faire is an event that “celebrates arts, crafts, engineering, science projects and the DIY mindset”.

 Having the ability to showcase local Makers that will embolden the community to tap into their own creativity is something we love.
 It’s our hope that you will join us in discovering something new and exciting, something which might inspire you!